Exploring Kalimpong: The Scenic And Temperate Hill Station

 Buddhist Monastery Durpin and Lava

 For those interested in spirituality and architecture, the Buddhist Monastery Durpin and the town of Lava are must-visit places.
 The monastery, perched atop Durpin Hill, offers breathtaking views of the Teesta River and the Himalayan range.
-The peaceful atmosphere and colorful prayer flags create a sense of serenity that attracts visitors throughout the year.
+The peaceful atmosphere and colourful prayer flags create a sense of serenity that attracts visitors throughout the year.

 Golf Ground

-Mangal Dham
+Mangal Dham Temple, Kalimpong

 Mangal Dham is a magnificent temple complex dedicated to Lord Krishna.
 Its serene environment and beautiful architecture attract both devotees and tourists.
 It is also one of the best-maintained spiritual sites in Kalimpong, reflecting the harmonious blend of religion and art.